What is Strategic Marketing?

 Adding content such as videos, images and written text is necessary to engage you’re your users.
 However, using creative messaging is key.
 Something to keep in mind, more than 50% of all content uploaded goes unnoticed.
 Social Media promoting is simple, but it takes consistent strategic efforts

 Finding the right messaging can win the hearts and purses of your target market.
 Getting it wrong will do the opposite.
-Including having you practicing yelling at the wrong crowd if you lack a business plan.
+Including having you practice yelling at the wrong crowd if you lack a business plan.

 Social Media Networks